 RIW Business Rules provide the minimum acceptance criteria for the verification of competence across program participants.

 To ensure that the RIW Program is fit for purpose and guided by industry, a governance committee was established comprising rail operators, track owners and rail contractors.
-The National Rail Industry Worker Governance Committee (NRIWGC) includes safety managers, competency managers, training managers and other professionals working for Accredited Rail Operators and Rail Contractor Representatives.
-The NRIWGC is responsible for standardising roles across the rail industry by developing and reviewing the national role matrices.
-Where a Rail Operator still requires specific network roles and competencies, these are developed by the individual Rail Operator and form part of their network role matrices.
-In addition, both Rail Operators and Contractor Representatives also have the responsibility to develop employer-based roles and competencies, listing the specific requirements to hold the relevant roles.
+The National Rail Industry Worker Governance Committee (NRIWGC) includes safety managers, competency managers, training managers and other professionals working for accredited rail operators, infrastructure organisations and rail contractor representatives.
+The NRIWGC is responsible for driving continuous improvement of the RIW Program through developing and reviewing the National Role Matrices and National Business Rules.
+The National Role Matrices provide standardised roles to allow more access and portability for rail workers across the Australian rail network.
+Where a Rail Operator still requires specific network roles and competencies, these are developed internally by each Rail Operator and form part of their network role matrices.
+In addition, both Rail Operators and Contractor Representatives also have the responsibility to develop employer-based roles and competencies, listing the specific requirements to hold the relevant roles for their organisation.

 You can visit here to view business rules.